Digestive Bitters: Benefits and the Fascinating Evolution of Bitter Taste Receptors

 Did you know that the bitter taste and liver function are intimately tied and rooted in our evolutionary process?
 Research shows that roughly 200 million years ago our capacity to sense bitterness became embedded in our gene coding.
 This was likely due to the fact that many poisonous plant toxins are bitter.
 Humans and other animals that developed bitter taste receptors were better able to discern whether something was safe to eat or not and therefore had an evolutionary advantage over those that did not.

-As some of you may already know from personal experience however, poison is not the only thing that is bitter.
+As some of you may already know from personal experience, poison is not the only thing that is bitter.
 Many nutritious vegetables also activate our bitter taste receptors.
 Because of our evolutionary need for these taste cells, we continue to have a strong reaction to things that are bitter.
 Whether the bitterness we are tasting is potentially toxic, or promises nutrients, the body prepares to process it.
 Bitterness signals for the liver to produce bile and the gut to produce stomach acid and enzymes, activates the immune system, modulates levels of hormones that affect appetite and metabolism, and engages the parasympathetic nervous system via the vagus nerve, so that we are relaxed while digesting.

 While bile plays a role in aiding digestion, breaking down fats, and removing waste from the blood, gastric acid and digestive enzymes work to break down proteins and extract nutrients and vitamins from your food.
 Additionally, both the digestive system and the immune system function best when the parasympathetic nervous system (sometimes referred to as ‘rest & digest’) is at the forefront.
 When the autonomic nervous system is in this state - as opposed to the sympathetic activation (‘fight or flight’) - the body's resources are more geared towards rest, repair, and replenishment.